 Only two groups of Abbey buildings survive.
 One group consists of the Abbey Gateway flanked by St Nicholas’ Church and the part of the Guildhall that was once St John’s Hospital.
 The other runs parallel to the Millstream, and includes the Long Gallery, the Checker, and what is now the Unicorn Theatre.

 Take advantage of the 'red hot specials' we offer at various times of the year.
 Also, we'll advise you of any exciting local events coming up.
 We don't want you to miss out so please click through here to register now!

 Book Your Stay with Us Online Today

 The accommodation at Kingfisher Barn has been created from converting old farm buildings dating back as far as the 17th Century.
-Made of red brick and tile for the smaller cottages and stone and handmade tiles for the large lodges, these converted barns ooze charm and history.
+These converted barns ooze charm and history.